 How do I apply?

-This year, we have newly created a set of ‘Application Guidelines’ which outlines everything involved.
-You can download this below.
+When applications open, you will be able to download a set of ‘Application Guidelines’ from this page which outlines everything involved.
 We recommend you read it before applying and continue to consult it throughout the process.
-We ask you to complete our online application form – linked below - and also submit three of your compositions for consideration by our panel – details of how to do this can be found in the Applications Guidelines.
+We ask you to complete our online application form and also submit three of your compositions for consideration by our panel – details of how to do this can be found in the Applications Guidelines.
 Selected applicants are then invited for an interview in London to talk more about your music and aspirations.

 What does it cost?
-Thanks to generous support from our partners ABRSM, we are happy to announce that this year we have removed the entry fee, meaning it is free for eligible candidates to apply.
+Thanks to generous support from our partners ABRSM last year, we were happy to announce that we removed the entry fee, meaning it is free for eligible candidates to apply.
 If you are shortlisted for interview in London, you would generally need to cover your own travel expenses, but do talk to us if you are concerned that this may prevent you attending.

 When is the closing date?
-Applications for 2019 have now closed.
+Applications for 2019 have now closed and will reopen in Spring 2020.

 Is this the 'RPS Composition Prize'?
 Yes, this is the opportunity previously known as the 'RPS Composition Prize' though we've changed the name to reflect that it offers more of a lasting association with the Royal Philharmonic Society, given that its recipients join our distinguished roster of composers which dates back 200 years.